chingf/chingf.github.io/index.md

 Within the Abbott and Aronov labs, I work on mechanistic models of memory formation and retrieval, occasionally taking inspiration from models used in AI.

-Previously, I finished my undergrad at UC Berkeley, where I studied computer science and molecular & cell biology.
+I previously did my undergrad at UC Berkeley, where I studied computer science and molecular & cell biology.
 There, I worked in the lab of Jose Carmena in understanding how neural circuits drive neuroprosthetic learning.